jlmakes/rematrix/README.md

 <br>
 ### inverse(source) ⇒ `number[]`

-Returns a matrix describing the inverse transformation of the source matrix.
+Returns a matrix representing the inverse transformation of the source matrix.
 The product of any matrix multiplied by its inverse will be the identity matrix.